 - Hunger – an inappropriate option for bodybuilding

-BCAA – Branched Chain Amino Acids supplements are known for being the grouping of essential and significant amino acids for muscle building.
-They mostly are good for damage prevention and muscles fast recovery, especially after extreme workouts.
+BCAA supplements are known for being a group of essential and significant amino acids for muscle building.
+They are mostly good for damage prevention and muscle recovery, especially after extreme workouts.

 How do BCAA Supplements work?

-Gainers
+✔️ Gainers

-L-Glutamine
+✔️ L-Glutamine

-Why vitamins and minerals are so significant for athletes?
+Why are vitamins and minerals so significant for athletes?

 What vitamins do athletes need first of all for muscle growth and recovery after exercise?